A global survey is shedding some light on the troubles burdening top business leaders and it seems HR problems are top of the pile.

 “It’s a hugely regulatory environment,” agreed Faith Tull, SVP of HR at Randstad Canada.

-“It’s a huge, huge responsibility for HR to ensure that policies are in place and that you’re following up on those responsibilities to minimise the risk and mitigate anything that you need to ensure that you’re compliant,” she told HRD
+“It’s a huge, huge responsibility for HR to ensure that policies are in place and that you’re following up on those responsibilities to minimize the risk and mitigate anything that you need to ensure that you’re compliant,” she told HRM.

 More than 1,400 CEOs were interviewed as part of the research with found that just 35 per cent were “very confident” about growth within their own firms – the figure is down from 39 per cent in 2015.